luismeyer/werwapp/README.md

 `yarn dev`

-Thats it now you should see the app under [localhost](http://localhost:5173)
+Thats it, now you should see the app on [localhost](http://localhost:5173)

 ## Hosting the songs

 You need to prived the env variable `SECRET_SONG_BASE_PATH`.
 You can utilize the parametes `{STATE}`, `{ARTIST}` and `{TITLE}` in the url.
 Theese are getting substitutet with the attributes of the song in upper case during the server side request.

-## Contributing
+## Contribute

 Just fork the repo and start hacking.
-Please name your commits aber the [convetional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Please name your commits using [convetional commits](https://www.conventionalcommits.org/en/v1.0.0/).